essif-lab/framework/docs/terms/validator.md

 formphrases: validator{ss}
 status: draft
 grouptags:
-hoverText: "Validator (functional component): a component that implements the [capability](capability@) to determine whether or not (verified) data is valid to be used for some specific purpose(s)."
+hoverText: "Validator (functional component): a component that implements the Capability to determine whether or not (verified) data is valid to be used for some specific purpose(s)."
-glossaryText: "a component that implements the [capability](capability@) to determine whether or not (%%verified^verify%%) data is valid to be used for some specific purpose(s)."
+glossaryText: "a component that implements the %%capability^capability%% to determine whether or not (%%verified^verify%%) data is valid to be used for some specific purpose(s)."
 date: 20210802
 ---